mark-blacket/digenerator-fws/README.md

 # Alternative firmwares for Synthfox Digenerator

 The firmwares do not use arduino libraries and only depend on avr-gcc standard library.
-Files *digenerator.c* and *digenerator.h* mostly contain code from original firmwares by Synthfox, but rewritten in pure C.
+Files *digenerator.c* and *digenerator.h* mostly contain code taken from the original firmwares by Synthfox, but rewritten in pure C.

 Compiled firmwares are included in the repository, you can flash them using a bash script: **./flash.sh \*firmware-name\***.
 Alternatively you can compile them yourself using **make**